tfer/PyOhio_talk_2013/README.md

 #PyOhio_talk_2013

-Notes and slides for talk on Code Reading
+Notes and slides for talk on Code Reading Python

 ###Writing small programs is no longer a problem, how to transition to longer ones?